RoanBrand/MQTT-Siemens-S7-300/README.md

   Especially the code must be reviewed wether it conforms to all the yellowish lines in the MQtt documentation
 - subscribe and unsubscribe only for one topic at a time (you can subscribe multiple times if you need several topics)
 - the Siemens PLC Ethernet adapters can send/receive *8192 bytes max.* per transmission.
 Please refer to the Simatic Manager help pages for the corresponding FBs/FCs
+- Qos 2 handling for incoming publish messages not implemented

 ### Todo:
 - state machine for tcp and mqtt should be harmonized